 Why indeed?
 If the guillotine is not a symbol of liberation, then why has it become such a standard motif for the radical left over the past few years?
 Why is the internet replete with guillotine memes?
 Why does The Coup sing “We got the guillotine, you better run”?
 The most popular socialist periodical is named Jacobin, after the original proponents of the guillotine.
 Surely this can’t all be just an ironic sendup of lingering right-wing anxieties about the French Revolution.

 The guillotine has come to occupy our collective imagination.
 In a time when the rifts in our society are widening towards civil war, it represents uncompromising bloody revenge.
+It represents the idea that the violence of the state could be a good thing if only the right people were in charge.

 Those who take their own powerlessness for granted assume that they can promote gruesome revenge fantasies without consequences.
 But if we are serious about changing the world, we owe it to ourselves to make sure that our proposals are not equally gruesome.